-During his service in office, Bill has consistently worked hard to promote a safe and healthy environment.
-For example, in 2002, he supported Somerville Climate Action and voted for the creation of the Commission on Energy Use and Climate Change as an advisory body to the City of Somerville.
+During his service in office, Bill has consistently worked hard to promote a safe and healthy environment with an emphasis on sustainability.
+Bill supported the polystyrene ban and the City’s adoption of single stream recycling to increase recycling in the City.
+Bill supports the proposed ordinance to ban plastic bag bans in the City of Somerville.
+Back in 2002, he supported Somerville Climate Action and voted for the creation of the Commission on Energy Use and Climate Change as an advisory body to the City of Somerville.
 Since its formation, Somerville Climate Action has been fighting global warming by helping Somerville residents, businesses, and the municipality to reduce their greenhouse gas emissions.
 It promotes energy-conservation, energy-efficiency and the adoption of renewable sources of power through education, advocacy, and coalition building.
 The Commission on Energy Use studied the City’s reliance on fossil fuels and subsequently made a number of recommendations which have been adopted by the City in its Environmental Strategic Plan.
 These include the following items which Bill supported:

 - Energy Performance Contract—The City entered into a contract with Honeywell by which Honeywell guaranteed the reduction of the City’s use of energy by 20% (thereby reducing utility bills) in municipal buildings through a series of energy savings projects.